EnterpriseDB/repmgr/README.md

 replication, and perform administrative tasks such as failover or switchover operations.

-`repmgr 4` is a complete rewrite of the existing `repmgr` codebase.
+`repmgr 4` is a complete rewrite of the existing `repmgr` codebase, allowing the use of all of the latest features in PostgreSQL replication.

-Supports PostgreSQL 9.4 and later; support for PostgreSQL 9.3 has been dropped (please continue to use repmgr 3.3 for PostgreSQL 9.3).
+PostgreSQL 10, 9.6 and 9.5 are fully supported.
+PostgreSQL 9.4 and 9.3 are supported, with some restrictions.

 ### BDR support